 Kayak is actually the parent company of Momondo, and while they do the same job, Kayak’s results are laid out a bit differently.
 Users like the quick look at overall results at the top – prices for the quickest, cheapest, and best flights are displayed at a glance.

 The same goes for various filters you can add on the left, and it’s great to see the effect they will have on the price before even trying them.
-I don’t appreciate how Kayak automatically opens a new tab to search for rental cars, though – I can do that on my own.
+I don’t appreciate how Kayak automatically opens a new tab to search for rental cars, though – I can do that alone.

 I’ve always found Skyscanner’s search results and filtering features to look almost identical to Kayak’s, although I don’t know who’s copying who.
 Either way, this is another search engine that does a nice job of compiling thousands of results from a huge number of providers and makes it easy to manipulate and filter as needed.

-One of the advantages of Skyscanner is that it displays easy-to-read traveler ratings of the online travel agencies it gets prices from – while I rarely recommend booking with one of those, good deals are hard to pass up, and it’s good to know what other people thought of their experience.
+One of the advantages of Skyscanner is that it displays easy-to-read traveler ratings of the online travel agencies it gets prices from – while I rarely recommend booking with one of those, good deals are hard to pass up.
+It’s good to know what other people thought of their experience.

 Frequently Asked Questions